Post

 Scott Bromander: Structured Outputs as the Hidden Superpower

-Scott’s talk was a reminder to treat LLMs like APIs, not chatbots.
-Structured Data Output (SDO) bridges the gap between model responses and product workflows.
+Scott’s talk was a reminder that we can treat LLMs like APIs, not chatbots.
+Structured Data Output (SDO) - get structured responses that you can validate and process.

-• Keep schemas shallow and validate everything—correct shape does not mean correct facts.
+• Keep schemas shallow and still validate!
+Correct shape does not mean correct facts.

 • SDOs will not save you from security issues, but they let you build repeatable flows without training custom models.

-• His HeyZoo demo made the concept tangible: playful experience, fully driven by structured responses.
+• His HeyZoo demo showed the concept: playful experience, fully driven by structured responses.

 Graham Wood: Automating Product Data Entry

-Graham walked through the grind of turning photos into merchant-ready listings.
-The technical stack is straightforward—vision models plus language models—but the hard part is taxonomy accuracy and regression testing.
+Graham walked through turning photos into merchant-ready listings.
+The tech stack: vision models plus language models - but the hard part is taxonomy accuracy and regression testing.

-• Shopify and eBay taxonomies were the backbone; 99% accuracy is still elusive because categories drift.
+• Shopify and eBay taxonomies were the start

 • Being a one-person AI company is viable when the tooling is mature—his Smartsheet integration was built in a weekend because a customer needed it.